praF02/anevicon/README.md

 # Test the 80 port of the example.com site using the specific options
 $ anevicon --receiver 93.184.216.34:80 --wait 7s --display-periodicity 400 --send-periodicity 270us --send-timeout 200ms
 ```

-## Semantic versioning
-This project explicitly follows the [SemVer](https://semver.org/) specification to discredit dependency hell and other unpleasant things which are simply unavailable without this specification, so you can rely on the versions numbered in the appropriate order.

 ## Cautions
  - The goal of Anevicon is to produce the maximum possible (for the attacking system) load on the specified target address.
 Thereby, this **DOES NOT MEAN** that Anevicon will break **ABSOLUTELY ANY SERVER** while running on your computer.